Larry Bird Fast Facts

-(CNN)Here's a look at the life of NBA executive, coach and NBA Hall of Fame forward Larry Bird.
+(CNN)Here's a look at the life of NBA Hall of Fame forward Larry Bird.

 Personal: